 We have two ears for the same reason—to hear in stereo, to perceive angular location and distance.
 This is, obviously, what stereo recordings are trying to capture.
 Take two microphones, approximately ear-distance apart, record the sound from each to a separate channel, and playback via two speakers—voilà, stereo sound—lifelike direction and depth perception.

 Again, imagine taking the sound collected from several microphones, then mixing them down into two channels.
 What do you think you’ll hear?

 As you know from experience, since most recordings are done with many microphones mixed down to two channels, it’s not the mess you get visually, but it’s obviously not going to capture 3D.
 Without the natural amplitude, time, and phase parallax between only two microphones, it cannot capture stereo.
 It’s merely two-channel.
 Any depth we might perceive is an artifact of our brain’s auditory processing.
 Yet for almost as long as stereo recordings have been around, and multitrack recordings started being made early on, no distinction has been made between stereo and two-channel.
 The word stereo continues to be used for multitrack recordings, each musician separately close miked, often done over many separate sessions, which could be days or weeks apart, and sometimes even at other studios.
 Later the separate tracks are mixed down into two channels, but still labeled as stereo.
 Wrong!
 It’s not stereo.
-There’s nothing wrong with multi-track recordings.
-They just shouldn’t be labeled stereo.
+There’s nothing bad about multi-track recordings.
+They just should not be labeled stereo.
 This practice has created the erroneous and common belief that stereo and two channels are synonymous.

 For more depth into how stereo hearing works, here’s a link to a good article on [Sound Location].